borgbackup/borg/docs/faq.rst

 |project_name| makes sure only the modified parts of the file are stored.
 Also, we have optional simple sparse file support for extract.

+If you use tools like Borg (or rsync, tar, cp and most other backup tools) to backup virtual machines, then these should be turned off for doing so, since Borg doesn't do *any* kind of snapshotting on it's own.
+Backing up live VMs this way can (and will) result in corrupted or inconsistent backup contents; a VM image is just a regular file, with the same issues as regular files when it comes to concurrent reading at writing from the same file.

+A better method is to use file system snapshots on the hosts, which establishes crash-consistency for the VM images.
+This means that with most file systems (that are journaling) the FS will always be fine in the backup (but may need a journal replay to become accessible).

+Usually this does not mean that file *contents* are consistent, since file contents are normally not journaled.
+Notable exceptions are ext4 in data=journal mode or ZFS.

+Applications designed with crash-consistency in mind (most relational databases like postgres, SQLite etc. but also for example Borg repositories) should always be able to recover to a consistent state from a backup created with crash-consistent snapshots.

+Hypervisor snapshots can also be used for backups and can be a better alternative to pure file system based snapshots of the VMs disk.

+Other applications may require a lot of work to reach that level: this is a broad and complex issue that cannot be explained in entirety here.
+Borg doesn't intend to address these issues do their huge complexity and platform dependency.

 Can I backup from multiple servers into a single repository?
 ------------------------------------------------------------